MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/overview.md

 ## What Next

-As you consider an enterprise deployment the following sections outline the key concepts you will need to understand:
+As you consider an enterprise deployment the following sections outline the key concepts, you will need to understand:

 1. [Install CoE CLI](./install.md) - How to install the CoE CLI using local host computer or via a docker container.